realm/realm-java/rfcs/primitive_lists_api.md

 * Type safety is not guaranteed anyway if we allow `<Object>`` as generic.

+# Work required

+- [ ] Extend JSON API to support primitive lists.
+- [ ] Extend RealmObjectSchema to support primitive lists
+- [ ] Extend DynamicRealmObject to support primitive lists (Design required).
+- [ ] Annotation processor must be updated
+- [ ] Add support for primitive arrays using RealmTransformer (maybe not part of this RFC?)
+- [ ] Implement new classes (depends on chosen solution).
+- [ ] Refactor current Collection API's + unit tests.

 # Unresolved questions

-We need more feedback on the two proposals.
+1. We need more feedback on the two proposals.

-* Unclear how we are going to support lists-of-lists, e.g. what kind of queries do you want to run on a `int[][]` (if any) ?
+2. Unclear how we are going to support lists-of-lists, e.g. what kind of queries do you want to run on a `int[][]` (if any) ?

-None.
+3. Should we support `int[]` using bytecode transformation?
+Basically replace `int[]` and friends with `RealmList<Integer/.../...>` ?

 # Version history